CederbladFelix/cocktail-db/README.md

 The web application will have atleast three different pages.

+If you don't want to create an application that showcase alcoholic drinks you can instead create an application around the [Meal DB API](https://www.themealdb.com/api.php).
+It is a 'sister' API, which means it has the same creator and is structure the same way.
+The requirements below are the same in other words.

 ## Requirements

 - Create the application using Vite and React Typescript.